exploring, discerning and engaging the deep diversities of planet earth

 2020 TERM 4 COURSES BEGIN THE WEEK OF MONDAY 19 OCTOBER 2020.

-NEW DISTANCE-LEARNING OPTIONS AVAILABLE: We now offer both ‘In-Class’ and ‘Live-streaming Distance Learning’ options for most of our courses.
+DISTANCE-LEARNING OPTIONS AVAILABLE: EarthDiverse offers hybrid ‘In-Class’ and ‘Live-streaming Distance Learning’ options for most of our courses.
 Distance-learning options have been added for those living outside the Waikato or for those unable to attend our in-person classes.
-See our Classes, Religious Diversity, or Language classes pages for details.
+Adult Learners outside the Waikato can now attend live-streamed classes or watch the video recorded sessions to study and learn at their own pace.
+See our Classes, Religious Diversity, Language, History or Mythology pages for details.

-News: Statistics New Zealand recently released its Level 1 figures from the 2018 New Zealand Census on Monday 23 September 2019.
+News: Statistics New Zealand released its Level 1 figures from the 2018 New Zealand Census in September 2019.
 The 2018 Census figures on New Zealand’s Religious Diversity have been summarised by EarthDiverse and are available for download on our Publications page here.

-News: We also plan to add additional links in the coming weeks that detail minority community organisations (e.g. Indian organisations and associations), and bibliographies on published academic research on minority communities in Aotearoa New Zealand.
+News: We’re in the process of adding additional links that detail minority community organisations (e.g. Indian organisations and associations), and bibliographies on published academic research on minority communities in Aotearoa New Zealand.
 The Indian Diaspora in New Zealand pages have already been added with additional minority community information coming in the future.